Lothiraldan/saltpad/README.rst

 SaltPad communicate with Salt through the salt-api and thus requires access to the salt-api from the browser.
 If this is an issue, please drop a comment on [this issue](http://github.com/tinyclues/saltpad) to discuss the possible solutions.
 The salt-api format / specification is not yet stable, so SaltPad could only provide limited compatibility with salt-api.
 The salt-api format depends on 3 variables, salt version, the netapi used (cherrypy or tornado) and the master_job_cache used for storing and retrieving jobs results.

-**SaltPad required some upgrade on salt-api side (for CORS support mainly) and will only work with a develop version of saltstack if deployed apart.**
+**SaltPad depends on some upgrades in salt-api (for CORS support mainly) and will only work with a develop version of saltstack until those upgrades will be merged in a stable release.**

-**SaltPad could be deployed via rest_cherrypy (see Rest_cherrypy single-app page deployment part below) and should works with a stable version but consider it beta for the moment.**
+**Otherwise, SaltPad can use the rest_cherrypy API (and so, a stable version of saltstack), but this should still be considered in beta.
+See Rest_cherrypy single-app page deployment for more infos.**

 +--------------+---------------+------------------+------------+-----------------------------------+
 | Salt Version | Netapi        | Master_job_cache | Supported? | Issue if not supported            |